List of Desperate Housewives characters: Ana Solis

 Ana Solis (Maiara Walsh) is the granddaughter of Carlos' Aunt Connie.
 Ana arrives to Wisteria Lane in the fifth-season finale to live with Carlos and his family, as her grandmother had stated she was dying and could not take care of Ana anymore.
 Gabrielle soon realizes Ana is a very superficial, scheming young girl who uses her good looks to get what she wants.
 In the sixth season, Carlos wants Gabrielle to sign the legal papers that would define them as Ana's legal guardians, but Gabrielle is not willing to.
 Ana overhears their conversation and starts acting out even more on purpose to get back at her.
 When Gabrielle learns this, she immediately signs the papers to keep Ana at ease, 24/7.

 Ana reveals she has a thing for Danny Bolen, and when Julie is strangled and sent to the hospital, he asks her to make up an alibi for him.
 Later, Ana gets a job working for John Rowland, Gabrielle's ex-lover, and develops a crush on him, but John leads Ana on only to get to Gabrielle.
 When Gabrielle confronts him, he kisses her, and Ana witnesses the kiss.
 Ana runs home, infuriated, and prepares to tell Carlos, but Gabrielle reassures her that Carlos knows about her past affair with John, and that she is so happy with Carlos right now.
 She begs Ana not to do anything that would ruin their happiness.
 Ana keeps quiet, and quits her job.

 Ana and Danny begin to date, but Gabrielle sends Ana to New York for a while after hearing Angie and Nick argue about their cover.
 Danny tracks down Ana to tell her the real reason her aunt sent her away because Gabrielle did not want them to be together.
-By the end of season 6, Ana remains in New York City, and Danny leaves on a bus there, presumably to be with her.
+By the end of season 6, Ana remains in New York City, and Danny leaves to be with her.